dymodi/dymodi.github.io/Research/Beacon/Beacon-Real-Time-Arrival-Departure-Detection.md

 author: Yi DINGReal-Time Arrival Departure Detection
 ---

-# Real-Time Arrival Departure Detection
+# Real-Time Riders' Arrival Departure Detection (RADD)

 <p align = "center">Yi Ding</p>

+## The Object of Riders' Arrival Depature Detection

+* ETA of Delivery
+* Rider Cheating Detection
+* POI Correction

+What is the key information we need to know from RADD: The specific time of rider's arrival and departure at each POI.

 ## Why "Arrival/Departure Detection" instead of "Indoor Localization"

 * Localization needs multiple beacon deivces installed nearby, which is not applicable in real world for large scale applcaition like city-range food delivery system.

 * RSSI fluctuation (fast fading) makes BLE beacon not suitable for indoor localization.
 This is also supported by our experiment as well as Apple's claim in the technique report.

+  ​

 ## Why not simple filtering
 In the [beacon filtering blog](https://dymodi.github.io/Research/Beacon/Beacon-Filtering), we discuss the arrival and departure detection using filtering.
 However, this method is an off-line method based on the entire dataset.
 While in some scenarios, such as rider dispatching, we need **real time** information of people's arrival and departure at some indoor/outdoor environment.

 In this post,  we discuss real time arrival departure detection using beacon RSSI data.
 We will illustrate several techniques to achieve this.

 ## Short range low pass filter

 For the short range low pass filter method, we assign a low pass filter to each rider-shop-pair and move the filter as time goes on.

 For a specific (rider, shop) pair, the raw RSSI values are as follows